gurol/TasKar/README.md

 I hope that TasKar becomes a standard tool for calculating and expressing binary classification performances as well as using in machine learning education and trainings.

 Please, contact and/or inform me for further usage on TasKar.
-See Wiki for more information at https://github.com/gurol/taskar/wiki/Home-%7C-TasKar-%E2%80%93-Binary-Classification-Performance-Metrics-Card

 Gürol Canbek
 October 13th, 2018